GiribabuGBB/AWS-Scenario-Based-Questions/README.md

 	1. You have been assigned to design a VPC architecture for a 2-tier application  .
 The application needs to be highly available and scalable .
 	How would you design the VPC architecture ?
 	Answer:
 	In this scenario , I would design a VPC architecture in the following way .
 	I would create 2 subnets :public and private .
 The public subnet would contain the load balancers and be accessible from the internet .
 The private subnet 	would host the application servers .
 	I would distribute the  subnets across multiple Availability zones for High availability Zones for high availability .
 Additionally , I would configure 	auto scaling groups for the application servers .
- Your organization has a VPC with multiple subnets .
+	  2.Your organization has a VPC with multiple subnets .
 You want to restrict a outbound internet access for resources in one subnet , but allow outbound 		internet access for resources in another subnet .
 How would you achieve this ?
 	Answer:
 	To restrict outbound internet access for resources in one subnet , we can modify the route table associated with that the subnet .
 In the route table , we 	can remove the default route (0.0.0.0/0) that points to an internet gate way .
 	This would prevent resources in that subnet from accessing the internet .
 For the subnet where outbound internet access is required , we can keep the 		default route pointing to the internet gateway.

 	3. You Have a VPC with a public subnet and a private subnet .
 Instances in the private subnet need to access the internet for software updates .
 How would you allow internet access for instances in the private subnets ?
 	Answer:
 	 To allow internet access for instances in the private subnet , we can use the Internet Gateway or a NAT instance  .